Automated Molecular Concept Generation and Labeling with Large Language Models: Experiments

 \subsection{RQ1: Can \method\ generate meaningful molecular concepts?}

-The effectiveness of the CM is built on meaningful concepts, which used to rely on domain experts~\cite{koh2020concept}.
-In this RQ1, we examine the concepts generated by \method\ in each refinement iteration and consult with domain experts for their rationality.
-Figure~\ref{figure:feat-iter} shows the concepts selected by a linear regression model for predicting solubility (FreeSolv), evolving from an initial broad set to a more focused and chemically relevant set.
-According to our consultation with domain experts, the eliminated concepts such as the counts of specific atoms and rotatable bonds, while informative, may not have significantly contributed to the model's predictive power or may have been correlated with other concepts.
-The retained concepts, like molecular weight, \# hydrogen bond donors, and TPSA, are fundamental properties that influence molecular interaction and behavior in a solvent.
-For instance, hydrogen bond donors directly relate to a molecule's ability to engage in hydrogen bonding, a key interaction for solubility.
-The TPSA measures the molecule's surface that can engage in polar interactions, which is crucial for solubility in polar solvents~\cite{pajouhesh2005}.
-Thus, the final selected concepts are indeed more chemically meaningful for the task and align with domain knowledge.
+The effectiveness of the CM relies on meaningful concepts, traditionally provided by domain experts~\cite{koh2020concept}.
+In RQ1, we evaluate \method's concept generation through iterative refinement and expert consultation.
+Figure~\ref{figure:feat-iter} illustrates how concepts selected by a linear regression model for predicting solubility (FreeSolv) evolve from a broad initial set to a more focused, chemically relevant set.
+Experts noted that eliminated concepts, such as counts of specific atoms and rotatable bonds, while informative, contributed less to predictive power or were correlated with retained concepts.
+The selected concepts, including molecular weight, \# hydrogen bond donors, and TPSA, are fundamental properties influencing molecular interactions and solubility.
+For example, hydrogen bond donors relate directly to hydrogen bonding, and TPSA quantifies polar interaction surfaces crucial for solubility in polar solvents~\cite{pajouhesh2005}.
+These final concepts align well with domain knowledge.

+\method\ also mitigate the potential LLM hallucination issue when generating concepts.
+Our experiments show LLMs perform better on straightforward, well-studied tasks but struggle with complex, experimental, or sparsely documented topics.
+However, in both cases, LLM hallucination and framework performance can be mitigated by employing combined labeling strategies and iterative refinement, resulting in high quality molecular concepts.